durancristhian/meetup-randomizer/README.md

 # meetup-randomizer

-Console application that chooses a winner from an URL of a Meetup's event.
+:four_leaf_clover: Console application that chooses a winner from an URL of a Meetup's event.

 ## Demo